 If you or a loved one is suffering from shoulder injuries, including those associated with shoulder pain pump usage and PAGCL, please seek immediate medical attention.

 Branch Law Firm represents all people who have experienced shoulder joint damage as the result of the use of shoulder pain pumps during surgery.
-If you or someone you loved has suffered shoulder damage or think you may have PAGCL please call (505) 243-3500 for a free consultation.
+If you or someone you loved has suffered shoulder damage or think you may have PAGCL contact our Albuquerque shoulder pain pump attorney.
+Call (505) 243-3500 for a free consultation.